lklok66/ice/cpp/install/vc71/doc/README.txt

    NOTE: If you modify the System PATH, you will need to restart your computer for the changes to take effect.

-4) Open php.ini and add the following lines to the end of the file:
+5) Open php.ini and add the following lines to the end of the file:

    extension = php_ice.dll

-   If the extension file php_ice.dll is not in C:\PHP5 you will need to specify the location using extension_dir.
-For example, if the extension is left in C:\Ice\bin then the following is required:
+   If the extension file php_ice.dll is not in C:\PHP5 you will need to specify the location using the extension_dir directive.
+For example, if you want to leave the extension in C:\Ice\bin then add the following line to php.ini:

    extension_dir = C:\Ice\bin

+   Note that the extension_dir directive affects the loading of all PHP extensions.

-5) Start Apache and verify that the PHP module has been loaded successfully.
+6) Start Apache and verify that the PHP module has been loaded successfully.
 If Apache does not start, check the Windows Event Viewer as well as Apache's log files for more information.
+The most likely reason for Apache to fail at startup is missing DLLs (see step 4).

-6) In order to load Slice definitions for a PHP script, you must modify php.ini and then restart Apache.
+7) In order to load Slice definitions for a PHP script, you must modify php.ini and then restart Apache.
 For example, the "hello" demo in C:\Ice\demophp\Ice\hello requires the following addition to php.ini: